cedadev/access-stats/NOTES.md

 (Alison to add sometime here)

 ### EDS Annual reporting
-In May ever year some stats go in the EDS annual reporting.
+In May every year some stats go in the EDS annual reporting.
 This is generally total downloads number, volume, Estimates of number of users.
 Likely to have summary by data centre in future years.
 These are sometimes combinned with metrics from other data centre services.
 Caviates are we don't know the JASMIN direct access numbers and these are likely to be subtantially more in terms of volume.